-Pregnancy cravings can manifest in the weirdest forms.
+During the beautiful pregnancy journey, a woman’s dietary choices play a vital role in nurturing her well-being and that of her growing baby.
+However, in this phase, more often than not, gluttony may haul over several women.
+Pregnancy cravings are real and can manifest in the weirdest forms.
 Most pregnant women crave food items that they should avoid during pregnancy.
 It is no secret that oysters are incredibly delicious and a delicacy for most people.
-But are they safe to be consumed during pregnancy?
+But are oysters while pregnant safe to be consumed?
 Well, there’s only one way to find that out.

 Can Pregnant Women Eat Oysters?